programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 But, can’t that be done by embedding a snippet of a website, like we insert a YouTube video on Facebook?
 That’s right, but APIs normally offer standardised raw data and access methods, meaning it is easier to manipulate and customise the data.
 For instance, what if you need to convert Fahrenheit to Celsius, or show a line chart instead of a bar chart?
 With embedding, you cannot change how the data are presented.
 In addition, APIs enable web developers to separate data from design, which is a great benefit to build flexible websites.

-A little funny thing is that a website can offer **both dynamic web pages and APIs**.
+A little funny thing is that a website can offer both dynamic web pages and APIs.
 For instance, while a human user visits a [Wikipedia website](https://en.wikipedia.org/wiki/Ariana_Grande) to read a nice pre-designed article, Wikipedia also offers APIs for another user to let her/him develop a mobile quiz app, which uses [Wikipedia’s machine-readable raw data](https://en.wikipedia.org/w/api.php?action=query&titles=Ariana_Grande&prop=revisions&rvprop=content&format=json).
 Of course, **delivering APIs are voluntary**, so there are many websites without APIs.
 But, the number of APIs is growing considerably.

 ## Why are APIs useful for you?
 Apart from technical advantages of API described above, what are the benefit for an ordinary research user like you?

 Good question.
 So the author tries to summarise some of the reasons.
 If you conduct a research, you may prefer to have:
 - More data
 - Related data
 - Interlinking data